dernasherbrezon/rtlSpectrum/README.md

 # Installation

 * Ensure you have java installed.
-Required version is 1.8+
+Required version is Java 11+
 * Go to [Releases](https://github.com/dernasherbrezon/rtlSpectrum/releases) tab
 * Download the latest .jar file
 * Run it using the command ```java -jar rtlSpectrum.jar```